paulsonkoly/calc/Readme.md

 ### Tokens

-The following tokens are valid:
+The following tokens are valid (using usual regular expression notation)

  - integer literal /\d+/
- - float literal /-?\d*.\d*/
+ - float literal /\d+.\d+/
  - variable name /[a-z]+/
- - operator plus, minus /[+-]/
- - operator multiply, divide /[*/]/
+ - operator /[+-*/=]/
- - assign /=/
  - paren /[()]/

-tokens are spearated by white-space.
+tokens are spearated with white-spaces.

 ### Grammar

 Support unary minus at the grammar level as opposed to lexer level for negative number literals.
 This means that "- 5" is minus five with white-space or 2+-(3+1) works.

     statement: expression | assignment
     assignment: VARIABLE ASSIGN expression